sap-tutorials/Tutorials/tutorials/cp-ui5-webide-debug/cp-ui5-webide-debug.md

 ### You will learn
   - How to do add breakpoints to your JavaScript code
   - How to log data to the console
-  - How to use the Google Chrome Dev Tools.
+  - How to use the Google Chrome DevTools

 ---